 Optimizing for local search results when you have multiple locations is not too different from the above, but there are a few distinct nuances.

-First, you will want to make sure that you have a specific landing page on your site for each of your locations.
+First, you will want to make sure that you have a specific landing page on your site for each of your physical locations.
 SEO experts have a saying that “one page, one purpose” always works better.

 By creating specific pages for each location, you can optimize each for local search in those areas rather than trying to get one page to rank for everything.